pipelinelabo/datalaiq-wiki/flows/nodes/ingesterinfo.md

 # Ingester Info Node

-This node injects information about currently-connected Gravwell ingesters into the payload.
+This node injects information about currently-connected DatalaiQ ingesters into the payload.
 This is useful when generating reports or monitoring cluster health.

 ## Configuration